IoTForDevices/FY20-TTT/AZ-220/LABS/LAB06-Automatic-Enrollment-with-DPS.md

 > NOTE: If you delete an enrollment group for a certificate, devices that have the certificate in their certificate chain might still be able to enroll if a different, enabled enrollment group still exists for the root certificate or another intermediate certificate higher up in their certificate chain.
 - Retire the device from your IoT Hub, by deleting it from the list of devices.
 - Verify the retirement by again run the Simulated Device.
 This time it should thrown an exception.
 This concludes LAB06.
-If you want to have more detailed instructions for the lab (when you are installing on Windows), complete step-by-step instructions are [available here](https://github.com/MicrosoftLearning/AZ-220-Microsoft-Azure-IoT-Developer/blob/master/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md).
+If you want to have more detailed instructions for the lab, complete step-by-step instructions are [available here](https://github.com/MicrosoftLearning/AZ-220-Microsoft-Azure-IoT-Developer/blob/master/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md).